 ‘The Electric State’ is adapted by sibling-director duo Anthony and Joe Russo from the 2018 novel of the same name by Simon Stålenhag.
 The story is set in an alternate, retro-futuristic 1990s where robots live in exile in the aftermath of a failed uprising.
 The life of Michelle (Millie Bobby Brown), a young orphan, gets upended when she comes across Cosmo, a robot that is seemingly controlled by her brother, whom she long presumed dead.
 In a desperate attempt to find out the truth, she undertakes an epic journey with the robot across the American Southwest.
 Along the way, they are joined by low-rent smuggler Keats (Chris Pratt) and his quirky robot sidekick, Herman.
-Woody Harrelson lends his voice to a robot, Mr. Peanut, in the science fiction movie that you can watch here.
+Woody Harrelson lends his voice to Mr. Peanut, a robot who leads a group of other bots in exile and helps Michelle on her way.
+You can watch the science fiction movie here.

 Directed by Cedric Nicolas-Troyan, ‘Kate’ follows the titular assassin (Mary Elizabeth Winstead), who is tasked with taking out a yakuza boss at the height of her game.
 However, right before she takes the shot, she realizes that she has been poisoned and uncharacteristically misses.
 Later in the hospital, she learns that she has only 24 hours to live, and decides to use it to exact revenge on her killers.
 As she races against time with her swiftly deteriorating physique, Kate forms an unlikely bond with the teenage daughter of one of her past victims.
 Woody Harrelson stars in the movie as Varrick, Kate’s trusted mentor and handler.
 You can view the action thriller here.